-is a secure high-performance mail server, which is implemented in pure Java and runs on any Unix/Linux, Windows or MacOS X platform.
-It just requires Java.
+is a secure high-performance mail server that runs on any Unix/Linux, Windows or MacOS X platform.
+It just requires Java (Java 7 or later).

 Full-featured evaluation licences are available free of charge - see Ordering link on left menu.

 - IMAP and POP3 mailbox access - with SASL authentication, SSL and STLS

 - Massively parallel - supports thousands of concurrent connections

 - SPF-compatible email forwarding

 - Route SMTP messages by sender or recipient